pyrsmk/battler/README.md

 The tool accepts any valid EAN-8 or EAN-13 barcode (digits only, checksum validated) and displays the full card stats for both VS Mode and Story Mode.

-## TODO

-- find the algo in story mode for items (https://fr.scribd.com/doc/292704200/All-Cards-for-Barcode-Battler)

 ## Barcode Battler II Technical Reference

 Barcode Battler II (1992, Epoch) is a handheld game that reads standard EAN barcodes from everyday product packaging and converts them into battle cards.
 Every barcode produces a unique card with its own stats, type, and special ability — making any barcode scanner a card generator.